Jeremyugo/dead_mans_switch_software/README.md

 ## Dead Man Switch

-Personal project - scripts that execute one or more deadman logic after a specified time interval
+Personal project - script that executes one or more deadman strategies after a specified time interval

 **In Progress...**